blueist/dont-go-too-fast/docs/en/01-concepts-and-values.md

 ---

-### Meaning of "More is better than missing"
+### The Meaning of "More is better than missing"

 **Asymmetry of Removal vs Addition:**

-- Removing unnecessary services:
+- Removing unnecessary service:
 	- Clear evidence ("not used")
 	- Easy
 	- Safe
-	- Can be decided with System 2
+	- Can judge with System 2

-- Adding missing services:
+- Adding missing service:
 	- Under pressure
 	- Difficult
 	- Dangerous